idayatakinwale/Enhancing-Supplier-Quality-Management-A-Data-Driven-Approach-Drive/README.md

 ### KEY INSIGHTS/ FINDINGS

-	**Rising Defect & Downtime:** The Total defect quantities increased to **2.6 billion** units, with a corresponding increase in downtime to **216,000 hours**, leading to a financial impact of **$2.16 million** underscoring the direct cost of defective materials on production efficiency.
+•	**Rising Defect & Downtime:** The Total defect quantities increased to **2.6 billion** units, with a corresponding increase in downtime to **216,000 hours**, leading to a financial impact of **$2.16 million** underscoring the direct cost of defective materials on production efficiency.

-	**Financial Impact:** A crucial insight from the analysis is the direct correlation between downtime and financial losses.
+•	**Financial Impact:** A crucial insight from the analysis is the direct correlation between downtime and financial losses.
 Assuming a downtime cost of $10 per hour, the company incurred over $2 million in downtime costs, with spikes in March and October indicating periods of severe disruption.
 This financial perspective provides stakeholders with a clear understanding of how supplier quality issues are affecting the bottom line.

-	**Worst-Performing Vendors:** Vendors like **Yombu**, **Avamm** and **Meejo** emerged as the worst-performing vendors contributing the highest defect quantities and significant downtime hours.
+•	**Worst-Performing Vendors:** Vendors like **Yombu**, **Avamm** and **Meejo** emerged as the worst-performing vendors contributing the highest defect quantities and significant downtime hours.
 This reflects the need to enhance inspection and testing procedures for materials received from these suppliers.

 The positive correlation observed between the downtime and defect quantity indicates that there is direct relationship between the quality of materials and production efficiency, hence vendors with higher defect rates are likely to cause more production disruptions.

-	**Plant-Specific Issues:** From the analysis of the plant performance, plant locations in **Hingham**, **Charles City** and **Twin Rocks** had the greatest contribution to defect-related downtime, with each plant reporting defect quantities of about **100 million** and downtime of nearly **9,000 hours**
+•	**Plant-Specific Issues:** From the analysis of the plant performance, plant locations in **Hingham**, **Charles City** and **Twin Rocks** had the greatest contribution to defect-related downtime, with each plant reporting defect quantities of about **100 million** and downtime of nearly **9,000 hours**

-	**Material Performance:** The **Raw materials** were observed to be the most problematic material type causing a significant downtime of about      , closely followed by the **Corrugates**.
+•	**Material Performance:** The **Raw materials** were observed to be the most problematic material type causing a significant downtime of about      , closely followed by the **Corrugates**.
 This indicates the need for improved quality control processes.

 The rising trends in the **mechanical** and **logistics** category of material defects suggests the need for equipment maintenance and supply chain optimization.

-	**Defect Categories:** Material defects tagged **Not Certified** and **Bad Seams** were the most frequent recurring issues, indicating the regulatory non-compliance and insufficient quality control measures.
+•	**Defect Categories:** Material defects tagged **Not Certified** and **Bad Seams** were the most frequent recurring issues, indicating the regulatory non-compliance and insufficient quality control measures.

-	**Vendor-Material/Plant Combinations:** In analyzing the worst performing vendor-material combination, the vendor **Twitter beat** when supplying **Raw materials** caused significant downtime of about **412 hours** with **5.9 million** defects, resulting in nearly **$4,120** financial loss.
+•	**Vendor-Material/Plant Combinations:** In analyzing the worst performing vendor-material combination, the vendor **Twitter beat** when supplying **Raw materials** caused significant downtime of about **412 hours** with **5.9 million** defects, resulting in nearly **$4,120** financial loss.
 Vendor **Seed fire** while supplying **Corrugates** also caused a critical/substantial downtime of **568 hours** with about **5 million** defects.

 The **vendor-plant combinations** with the worst performances are vendors **Yombu** supplying material to plant **Prescott**, where a significant downtime of **200 hours** was recorded with **3.2 million** defects.
 Vendor **Gevee** supplying to plant **Waldoboro** also caused a considerable downtime of  **241 hours** with **3 million** defect, resulting in nearly **$2,500** in lost productivity.

-	Even though a positive correlation was observed while visualizing the defect impact on downtime, there were instances where the number of defects were lower but downtimes were higher and vice versa, indicating that downtimes were not always caused by defective material alone i.e. there are other unknown factors causing the downtime such as machine failures, power outages, staffing shortages or delays in receiving materials.
+•	Even though a positive correlation was observed while visualizing the defect impact on downtime, there were instances where the number of defects were lower but downtimes were higher and vice versa, indicating that downtimes were not always caused by defective material alone i.e. there are other unknown factors causing the downtime such as machine failures, power outages, staffing shortages or delays in receiving materials.

 ### RECOMMENDATIONS

-1.	**Targeted Vendor Quality Improvement Initiatives:**
+**1. Targeted Vendor Quality Improvement Initiatives:**

 •	Develop and implement enhanced inspection and testing procedures for materials received from worst-performing vendors (Yombu, Avamm, Meejo).